-Nursing students are expected to maintain all of the following requirements listed below on an ongoing basis during enrollment in the Nursing program.
+Nursing students are expected to maintain all of the following requirements on an ongoing basis during enrollment in the Nursing program.

-All students must read the Radford University College of Nursing Undergraduate Handbook policies, sign the Student Agreement form, and upload the form along with their health insurance card to their Project Concert CastleBranch account prior to the beginning of the semester in which the student is admitted to the College of Nursing.
+All students must read the Radford University School of Nursing Undergraduate Handbook policies, sign the Student Agreement form, and upload the form along with their health insurance card to their CastleBranch account prior to the beginning of the semester in which the student is admitted to the School of Nursing.

-- Radford University College of Nursing Student Agreement Form - JoAnn Bingham Clinical Simulation Center Student Expectations Agreement
+- Radford University School of Nursing Student Agreement Form - RU Clinical Simulation Center Student Expectations Agreement